jainmansi/AnalyzingAirbnbData-Python/README.md

 Drilling down even further, they can expect real beds for themselves than having to sleep on Pull-on sofa, Futon, Airbnb, Couch.

 ![property_info_3](Analysis4_2.JPG)

+## Analysis 5 -- Airbnb Occupancy Performance

+In this analysis, I will be analyzing the performace of listing over time.
+I'll also be analyzing the occupancy trends against the pricing of that listing.